Europe Travel Guide: Top Cities, Routes, and Tips

 People go to Norway to sail through all the fjords, visit the Lofoten Islands, learn more about the harsh Viking way of life and go fishing.
 The Norwegian fjords are world-famous for a reason.

-Those who travel all the way to the far north can admire celestial spectacles such as the midnight sun and the northern lights.
+Those who travel to the far north can admire celestial spectacles such as the midnight sun and the northern lights.
 And away from the coasts, in the vastness of the countryside between forests and lakes, you can enjoy solitude and get back to nature.
 Norway is an excellent European destination for a memorable vacation.

-Top Attractions in Norway
+Popular Attractions in Norway

 Senja Island